ACP agents

 - On non-thread binding surfaces, default behavior is effectively

-off. - Thread-bound spawn requires channel policy support (for Discord:
+off. - Thread-bound spawn requires channel policy support:

 ACP controls